bensig/benobi-one-src/content/projects.md

 {{% portfolio image="/images/avatar.jpg" link="https://benobi.one"  alt="undisclosed" %}}

-Working on an exciting undisclosed project.
-Stay tuned for updates.
+Working on an undisclosed new project.
+Updates soon.

 {{% /portfolio %}}

 ## 2021 - [Moonscraper](/404.html)

-{{% portfolio image="/images/moonscraper.png" link="/404.html"  alt="moonscraper" %}}
+{{% portfolio image="/images/moonscraper.gif" link="/404.html"  alt="moonscraper" %}}

 Simple birthday gift for my Dad - it's a web scraper that reads info from a few different stock analysis sites and compiles them into a simple pwa that works on mobile.
+He was spending time going to these various sites to look up stock data, so I wanted

 {{% /portfolio %}}